 Hagströmer Library's catalogue online.

-Library tours via video link.
-From Autumn 2020, we offer library tours via video link (zoom or teams).
+We also offer tours via video link (zoom or teams).
 The price for this is the same as for regular screenings.
 More details of this on request.

 https://www.youtube.com/user/karolinskainstitutet/playlists and click on the playlist Karolinska Institutet Medical History and Heritage.
 Or search for ‘Hagströmer Library’ on Youtube.